 If you have viewed a second hand car before, you'll know that often cars don't live up to the advertised expectations.
 We don't want that, so don't hide anything.
 We want happy customers who tell their friends and family.
 The videos enables customers from all over the UK to buy vehicles from Go Green Autos, without making long trips to view first.
 Read the reviews & testimonials from customers who have done this.

 We do offer part-exchange but selling petrol and diesel cars clashes with the 'Go Green' ethos, so these vehicles are passed on through the trade.
 You will normally get the best price by selling your car privately yourself.
 Or you could also try Motorway or WeBuyAnyCar.

 If you wish to part-exchange a vehicle, please complete the part-exchange form.

-- You will receive a lease agreement document from RCI by email.
+You will receive a lease agreement document from RCI by email.
 The individual/private person/sole trader version of the agreement is a 17-page document.
-You'll need to print out pages 3-5 & 17, then signed these.
+You will need to print out pages 3-5 & 17 and sign these.
 The Limited company version of the agreement is a 25-page document.
-You'll need to print out pages 1,2 & 18, then sign these.
-Then you'll need to scan and email back these signed pages to RCI.
-You also need to send them a copy of your driving licence for proof of your signature.
-Again, if you're unable to scan documents for email, then you'll need to return this by post which adds delays.
-RCI will not accept a photographed copy of the documents or your licence.
+You will need to print out pages 1,2 & 18 and sign these.
+It is important you check that the vehicle details and monthly rate, as RCI frequently make mistakes.

-- Once RCI have received the signed agreement from you, they activate the agreement and inform me that the vehicle can be released.
+Once RCI have received the signed agreement from you, they activate the agreement and inform me that the vehicle can be released.